L3ad Solutions

 Takeaway

-Worth trying: Say your domain name out loud to three people who don't know your business.
-If even one asks 'how do you spell that?', it's costing you traffic.
-Consider simpler alternatives before launch.
+Say your domain out loud to three people who don't know your business.
+If even one asks how do you spell that, it's costing you traffic.
+Test simpler alternatives before you launch, because clarity beats clever every time someone tries to type it.

 how to choose a domain name for your business